Featured Projects

 The Last Responders

-COVID-19 has triggered a grief epidemic.
-It has robbed families of final goodbyes, left loved ones to die with strangers, postponed wakes and funerals.
-And it has overwhelmed Maine’s “Last Responders” of priests, chaplains, funeral directors and hospice workers who must work around restrictions aimed at diminishing virus infections.
+COVID-19 triggered a grief epidemic.
+It robbed families of final goodbyes, left loved ones to die with strangers, and postponed wakes and funerals.
+It overwhelmed Maine’s “Last Responders” — priests, chaplains, funeral directors and hospice workers — who must work around restrictions aimed at diminishing virus infections.
 These are stories of The Last Responders.

 Lead Paint Danger

-Childhood lead poisoning may be less talked about these days, but a Maine Center for Public Interest Reporting investigation found it is still the No. 1 toxic health hazard for children.
+Childhood lead poisoning may be less talked about these days, but an investigation found it remains the top toxic health hazard for children.
 The problem is acute and persistent in parts of Maine, especially among poor and immigrant families.

-Our series, Lottery: Selling Hope to the Hopeless, explores how Mainers falling on hard times rely on the lottery to rescue them.
-A first-ever statistical analysis of Maine lottery sales and census data by Cornell University, commissioned by us, showed lottery ticket sales rise when people lose their jobs.
-The state government spent millions to sway Mainers to buy more lottery tickets, we found.
+Mainers falling on hard times rely on the lottery to rescue them.
+A first-ever statistical analysis showed lottery ticket sales rise when people lose their jobs.
+The state government spent millions to sway Mainers to buy more tickets.

 Maine Trust Project

 In our mistrust-filled world full of political contention, mustering the courage to have authentic conversations with people can be a challenge.
-Finding common ground and engaging in civil discourse about important issues facing our communities, our state, our country and our world can seem elusive, if not sadly impossible.
-We sat down with Maine residents to discuss this precious commodity.
+Finding common ground and engaging in civil discourse can seem elusive, if not sadly impossible.
+We sat down with Mainers to discuss this precious commodity.

 Making Connections

-In 2016 and 2017, our team established a database, Making Connections: A Guide to Maine Legislators’ Private and Public Interests, for citizens who wanted to understand how the state legislature works, and to help identify the private financial interests of lawmakers and their families.
+Our newsroom maintained a database, Making Connections: A Guide to Maine Legislators’ Private and Public Interests, in 2016 and 2017 for citizens who wanted to understand how the state legislature works, and to help identify the private financial interests of lawmakers and their families.

 The News Makers